heyrict/clinical-medicine-notes/content/Anki/easy_forgetting.md

     - Please accept my sincere apologies for any inconveniences my leaving may cause
     - I do appreciate your kind consideration you have shown me
 1. 求职信
-    - I am responding to your ad on ...
+    - I am responding to your ad on the newspaper **for the position of**
     - It prompts me to offer you my qualifications because your requirements closely parallel my working experience
     - I wish you would give me an oppotunity to be interviewed.
 I can be reached at ...
     - Any favorable consideration of my application will be greatly appreciated